aws-samples/serverless-patterns/lambda-comprehend/README.md

 # AWS Lambda to Amazon Comprehend

-The SAM template creates an AWS Lambda function that calls Amazon Comprehend for do sentiment analysis.
+The SAM template creates an AWS Lambda function that calls Amazon Comprehend for sentiment analysis.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>